cashfree/cashfree-woocommerce/readme.txt

 The manual installation method involves downloading our plugin and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

 == Changelog ==

+= 4.4.5 =
+* Update readme for support whitelist domain at cashfree.

 = 4.4.4 =
 * Update readme for support latest wordpress version